 The situation reminds me of the lyrics "no victim no crime."
 If Dinker and Beethoven are not upset and are in no way hurt, then everything should be fine.
 Cats love to play and pounce on each other.
 They are just having fun.
 However, if the behavior bothers you and you want to stop it, try using a spray bottle.
 Squirt Barry while he is attacking,, he should run off.
 Also, try not to yell at him or slap him.
 The yelling will only reduce your authority in instances you need it and the slapping is just not good for either of you.
 Keep me posted.
 Simba

-I have 3 cats: Cheena (7 years), Obie-Wan (1 year) and "LIng" (~6 months).
+I have 3 cats: Cheena (7-years-old), Obie-Wan (1-year-old) and "Ling" (6-months-old).
 "Ling" is a terror!
 She terrorizes Cheena and Obie-Wan.
 Both cats have try to be nice to her by licking her ears, tail, face, etc.. she will let it happen until she is tired of it and starts to bite or scratch them.
 Cheena now has an eye infection and Obie-Wan a bitten ear.
 Also, she will bite/scratch me when I try to hold her.
 I keeping saying "NO" very loud and sometimes I get so frustrated, I spank her and chase her nonstop up and down the house.
-I'll then punish her by locking her in the bathroom for one hour or so.
+I will then punish her by locking her in the bathroom for one hour or so.
 I feel so bad afterwards but I do not know what to do.
 Is there a reason why she is always so defensive?
-We've had her since she was 5 weeks old and have gotten so attached to her even though she is making it hard for Cheena and Obie-Wan and us to live with her.
+We have had her since she was 5-weeks-old and have gotten so attached to her even though she is making it hard for Cheena and Obie-Wan and us to live with her.
 Sincerely, Frustrated in Brooklyn.

 Dear Frustrated in Brooklyn,